google/domaintest/README.md

 ##HTTP Testing API
 You can use the HTTP Testing API to construct an HTTP GET or POST request that results in a predictable server response.
 By observing the server’s response, you can determine whether the application making the HTTP call properly handled the domain name.

-Requests should use the following syntax.
+GET requests should use the following syntax:

 `http://domaintest.みんな/<command>?<parameter1>=<value1>&<paremeter2>=<value2>&...`

+POST requests can mix parameters between the query string, like GET, and the POST body.
+Both `multipart/form-data` and `application/x-www-form-urlencoded` are supported, and the `postpayload` param does not interpret the POST body at all.

 ###ECHO
 The `echo` command instructs the Domain Test service to echo a response based on the parameters you specify.
 You can construct an ECHO command with one or more of the parameters below.

   - `status=<integer>` determines the status code (default 200)
-  - `payload=<urlencoded text>` sets the body text or redirect url (default “”, max 10k)
+  - `payload=<urlencoded text>` sets the body text or redirect url (default “”)
+  - `postpayload` is an alternative to `payload` that interprets the entire POST body as the payload
   - `mime=<type>` determines the MIME type (default text/plain)
   - `sleep=<seconds>` causes a sleep before the response (default 0 sec, max 10 sec)
   - `header=<name=value>` adds a header to the response